All Episodes

 Let's say you're just an ordinary citizen and you have some idiots outside your house with a bullhorn at two in the morning.

-You know, when I was a kid and we were having a party at two in the morning, the police came, it was called disorderly conduct, and we were told to quit it, or we were gonna go to jail, and we would quit, you know, making so much noise.
+It was called disorderly conduct, and we were told to quit it or we were going to go to jail and we would quit, you know, making so much noise.

-And so the thing is is we should enforce even the traditional laws for everybody.
+And so the thing is, is we should enforce even the traditional laws for everybody.

 But the justices do have a special law.